Glossary of partner dance terms: Spotting

 A technique used during turns.
-The dancer chooses a reference point (such as his or her partner or a distant point along the line of travel) and focuses on it as long as possible.
+The dancer chooses a reference point (such as their partner or a distant point along the line of travel) and focuses on it as long as possible.
 When during the turn it is no longer possible to see it, the head flips as fast as possible to "spot" the reference point again.
 This technique guides the body during the turn, makes it easier to determine when to stop turning, and helps prevent dizziness.

 It must be done by rotating the head as close to perfectly in the horizontal plane as possible so as not to defeat the purpose of minimizing dizziness in those so predisposed.
 The most common spotting is 180° to and away from one's partner, or the line of dance (LOD) and a full 360° from the original spot, be it LOD, outside line of dance (OLOD), or toward or away from one's partner, a wall for example.
 It can be done in apart/free position or less frequently in closed position.